cwi-dis/pointpca/README.md

 # PointPCA

 PointPCA is a full-reference point cloud objective quality metric that relies on statistical features computed from geometric and textural descriptors.
-The point clouds first pass through point fusion, and correspondences are computed based on the fused geometry.
-Geometric and textural descriptors are extracted from both point clouds, before estimating corresponding statistical features.
-The latter are compared to provide quality predictions.
-A final quality score is obtained as a weighted linear combination of the individual quality predictions.
+The point clouds first pass through a duplicate point merging step, before computing a correspondence function that identifies matching points between the reference and the point cloud under evalution.
+Geometric and textural descriptors are then computed, and corresponding statistical features are estimated.
+The latter are compared to produce predictors of visual quality.
+A final quality score is obtained as a combination of the individual quality predictors using a regression method.

-The provided material consists of functions for the execution of the metric, a mat file with the proposed learned weights, and an example of a main.
+The provided material consists of functions for the execution of the metric, and an example of a main.
 The structure of the code closely follows the metric's architecture, as defined in [1].

 To compute PointPCA:

   `[Q] = pointpca(A, B, cfg)`

 where `A` is the original point cloud, `B` the distorted point cloud, and `cfg` a custom struct that determines the configuration of the metric.
-In the output, a table `Q` with quality scores of PointPCA and every statistical feature, is returned.
-An illustrative example of usage is provided in main.
+In the output, a table `Q` of quality predictors that correspond to the proposed statistical features of PointPCA, is returned.
+An indicative example is provided in `main.m`.

 For more details, the reader can refer to [1].